 This piece of furniture may have remained as an archaic dining piece in Europe had Jefferson not brought the design back to the United States.
 At Jefferson’s estate of Monticello, he had five dumbwaiters in his dining area.

 Among the dumbwaiters that Jefferson owned was a particular model that one guest described as a spring-loaded turning shelf between the kitchen and dining room.
-The device allowed the kitchen staff to put food and beverages into the dumbwaiter, then turn it so it would appear in the dining room for Jefferson and any of his guests.
+The device allowed the kitchen staff to put food and beverages into the dumbwaiter, and then turn it so it would appear in the dining room for Jefferson and any of his guests.
 After the meal, the guests would put their empty plates on the dumbwaiter, and it would revolve back into the kitchen.
 Jefferson employed such a model at the White House during his presidency, as well.

 The use of a dumbwaiter at his estate allowed Jefferson privacy and the chance to entertain his guests without servants distracting the meal.
 At the White House, the ability to host a meal without servants became a matter of national security.
 The president could discuss sensitive issues at meals with his guests without worrying about servants who may spread gossip about the discussions.
 With the Revolutionary War still in recent memory, along with the espionage that occurred during it, the nation’s leaders had reason to fear open ears.

 The name for the dumbwaiter likely came from its ability to act as a silent servant, using the outdated term “dumb” for someone who does not speak.